-Grade estimation included a combination of Ordinary Kriging (OK) of downhole composites within a traditional 3D block model and OK of accumulation composites within a 2D plane block model.
+Grade estimation included a combination of Ordinary Kriging (OK) of downhole composites within a traditional 3D block model and also OK of accumulation composites within a 2D plane block model.

-The disseminated mineralisation and the largest massive sulphide domain were estimated with downhole composites in a 3D block model given these domains exhibit sufficient width to allow some internal selectivity across dip.
-Downhole composites of 1m length were extracted for Ni, Cu, Co, As, MgO, S, Fe, Au, Pt, Pd and density.
-Exploratory data analysis (EDA) using a combination of methods including spatial location, histograms, log probability plots and Coefficient of Variation (CV's) was conducted to determine the influence of extreme values.
-This influence was reduced by applying a combination of high-grade capping and/or distance based grade cutting.
+The Gillett Main HW and North disseminated sulphide mineralisation was estimated with downhole composites in a 3D block model given these domains exhibit sufficient width to allow some internal selectivity across dip.
+Downhole composites of 1 m length were extracted for Ni, Cu, Co, As, MgO, S, Fe, Au, Pt, Pd and density.
+Exploratory data analysis (EDA) using a combination of methods including spatial location, histograms, log probability plots and CVs was conducted to determine the influence of extreme values.
+This influence was reduced by applying a combination of high-grade capping and/or distance based cutting.

 Variogram modelling was undertaken for the composited data for the main disseminated domain.
 Kriging Neighbourhood Analysis (KNA) and the domain width and orientation were used to determine the most appropriate block size.
-A rotated block model (toward 325° or -35° Surpac convention) with a parent block size of $10m(Y) \times 5m(X) \times 10m(Z)$ was used for grade estimation and a sub-blocked size of $1.25m(Y) \times 0.3125m(X) \times 1.25m(Z)$ for volume resolution.
+A rotated block model (toward 325° or -35° Surpac convention) with a parent block size of $10m(Y) \times 5m(X) \times 10m(Z)$ was used for grade estimation and a sub-block size of $1.25m(Y) \times 0.3125m(X) \times 1.25m(Z)$ for volume resolution.

 KNA was also used to determine other estimation parameters such as minimum and maximum samples, discretisation and search distance to be used during estimation.
-Grade attributes (including density) for the disseminated mineralisation were estimated by OK using dynamic anisotropy to honour the undulating orientation.
-A two-pass search strategy was used with the first pass criteria including a search radius for nickel of 70m and minimum and maximum number of samples of 6 and 18 respectively.
-For the single massive sulphide domain estimated in 3D, the domain was sub-divided into north, central and deep areas to allow a south-easterly plunge to be honoured for the wider central and deep areas and less obvious anisotropy in the narrower northern portion.
-The second pass strategy used two times the primary search distance and the same minimum and maximum composites but for nickel this represented only 1% of the total estimate.
+Grade attributes (including density) were estimated using OK within hard domain boundaries.
+A two-pass search strategy was used with the first pass search ellipse radii and anisotropy similar to the variogram models ranging from 75m to 120m in the major direction, 38m to 100m in the semi-major direction and down to 16m to 25m in the minor direction.
+The minimum number of samples required was set as 6 and the maximum set as either 16 or 18.
+The second pass strategy used two times the primary search distance and the same minimum and maximum composites but this represented only 9% of the total 3D estimate.

-The smaller massive sulphide mineralisation domains are typically narrow with no across dip selectivity possible and therefore estimated by OK of accumulation variables within a 2D plane block model.
+The Main Contact, HW and North massive sulphide mineralisation are typically narrow with no across dip selectivity possible and therefore estimated by OK of accumulation variables within a 2D plane block model.
 Drill-hole samples were length and density weight composited across the whole mineralised interval creating a single composite per intersection.
 The intersection composite widths were measured based on an east-west projection plane orientation.
 A triple accumulation variable for each composite interval was calculated based on gradewidthdensity plus a double accumulation (widthdensity).
-EDA and Quantitative Kriging Neighbourhood Analysis (QKNA) was completed for the accumulation variables and minor grade caps were used to limit the influence of population outliers, especially in sparsely populated areas.
+EDA and QKNA was completed for the accumulation variables and minor grade caps were used to limit the influence of population outliers, especially in sparsely populated areas.

-Estimation by OK of the accumulation variables (triple and double) within a 2D plane block model based on $20m(Y) \times 20m(Z)$ parent cells was completed with minimum and maximum number of samples required set as 4 and 8 respectively.
-A two-pass search strategy was used with the first pass criteria including a search radius varying from 65m to 145m with almost 100% of the nickel estimate completed in the first pass.
-The final block grade is back-calculated from the 2D kriged accumulation with the grades then projected into the final 3D block model.
+Estimation by OK of the accumulation variables (triple and double) within a 2D plane block model based on 20m(Y) x 20m(Z) parent cells was completed with minimum and maximum number of samples required set as 4 and 8 respectively.
+A two-pass search strategy was used with the first pass criteria including a search radius for the nickel variable varying from 125m to 150m in the major direction (along strike) and 96m to 125m in the semi-major direction (minor direction is obsolete for a 2D estimate) with almost 92% of the 2D estimate completed in the first pass.
+The final block grade is back-calculated from the kriged triple accumulation and double accumulation and these grades projected into the final 3D block model volume representation.